keldu/forstio/README.md

 * scons
 * gnutls

-Currently the build script explicitly calls clang++ due to some occasional compiler error on archlinux with g++.
+Currently the build script explicitly calls clang++ due to some occasional internal compiler error on archlinux with g++.
 Optional dependencies are

 * clang-format